 - 1 black cardamom

 - 4 small green cardamom

 - 1 tsp red chilli flakes

 - 1 green chilli, chopped finely

-- 3-4 tbsp cooking oil for shallow frying
+- 3-4 tbsp light olive oil for shallow frying

 Green chutney ingredients: